-The HRI sector continues to recover and consumer spending in restaurants is expected to stay stable for the next several years.
-HRI expenses averaged eight percent of household food expenditures in recent years.
-Most restaurants will continue to be supplied by a combination of local producers and importers.
-Large, international chains will continue to import directly through their agents.
+The HRI sector continues is continuing its recovery, with consumer spending in restaurants projected to remain stable over the next several years.
+On average, HRI expenses have accounted for about eight percent of household food expenditures in recent years.
+Most restaurants are expected to maintain their supply chains by sourcing from a mix of local producers and importers.
+Large, international chains typically continue to import directly through their agents, ensuring consistent access to global products and ingredients.

-Tourism usually drives HRI growth.
-International tourist numbers in 2022 reached 1.2 million visitors, a significant increase compared to 2021 when Ecuador received less than 600,000 visitors.
-The sector continues to show positive signs and industry experts expect it to grow into 2024.
-Local tourism in rural areas is a new trend driving new HRI developments outside main cities.
-Products with the greatest demand include meat, shellfish, salmon, mussels, squid, wine, beer, liquor, olive oil, truffles, canned tomatoes, confectionaries, sausages, pre-cooked frozen potatoes, cheese products, and spices.
+Tourism is a key driver of growth in Ecuador's HRI sector.
+In 2024, international tourist arrivals reached 1.2 million visitors (a decrease of 11.5 percent compared to 2023).
+Despite this decline, industry experts remain optimistic and predict an increase in visitors in 2025.
+A notable new trend is the rise of local tourism in rural areas, which is fueling the development of new HRI establishments outside traditional urban centers.
+Among the products experiencing the highest demand in the sector are meat, shellfish, salmon, mussels, squid, wine, beer, liquor, olive oil, truffles, canned tomatoes, confectionaries, sausages, pre-cooked frozen potatoes, cheese products, and spices.

-Domestic demand for fast food is also growing, especially chains with delivery options.
-Many major U.S. food chains are represented in Ecuador, concentrated in the large urban centers.
+Domestic demand for fast food is also on the rise, particularly for chains that offer delivery options.
+Food delivery apps like Pedidos Ya, Rappi and Uber Eats have significantly expanded their reach and business in recent years, catering to growing consumer preferences for convenience and quick service.
+Many major U.S. food chains are well represented in Ecuador, primarily concentrated in the large urban centers.
 U.S. franchises in Ecuador include KFC, Pizza Hut, Burger King, McDonald's, Wendy's, Carl's Jr, Dunkin Donuts, Domino's Pizza, Papa Johns, Baskin Robbins, Subway, Taco Bell, TGI Fridays, Tony Roma's, Chili's, Red Lobster, IHOP, American Deli, Crepes & Waffles, Tropi Burger, Pollo Tropical, and Little Caesars.